Denture Cleanser Tablets

 7. How do Poligrip denture adhesives work?

-Poligrip adhesives have demonstrated in clinical studies to provide consumers with benefits of all day hold and helping to seal out food particles.
+Poligrip adhesives have demonstrated in clinical studies to provide consumers with benefits of all day hold and sealing out food particles.
 Physical retention of the dentures occurs when the adhesive swells in the presence of moisture (saliva) and excludes the air from between the denture and tissue surface.
-Voids between the denture and gums are reduced, giving the patient greater confidence to bite harder and eat a healthy varied diet.
+Voids between the denture and gums are reduced, giving the patient greater confidence to bite harder and eat a healthy varied diet

 8. How does Poligrip denture adhesive seal out food?